-PHIL: I have your copy, I've borrowed it from you and never given it back because it’s a precious book.
+PHIL: And I have your copy.
+I borrowed it from you and I’ve never given it back because it’s a precious book.
 In fact, I gave you a replacement for it.
-I have your copy of Ian Murray’s biography of Jonathan Edwards.
+I have your copy of Iain Murray’s biography of Jonathan Edwards, which you marked up copiously in the margins; and I gather that book made quite an impact on you.

-JOHN: Quite an impression on me.
-Of course I love Ian Murray anyway.
-Ian Murray's book on Martyn Lloyd-Jones, David Martyn Lloyd-Jones, profound effect on me even though it's like 800 pages, two volumes.
-There's a great book on Arthur Pink.
-I'll never forget reading that book.
-And even though the story ends in horrific sadness, it makes you cry at the end because his life became so sad.
-I need to...because I spend so much time in the Scripture, it helps me to refresh my own soul to get out and to get in the struggle of somebody else, the highs, the lows, the triumphs.
-I think that’s why, in a sense, I’m drawn to the Apostle Paul because the Apostle Paul more than any other New Testament writer obviously lived and died with the church.
+Because I spend so much time in the Scripture, it helps me to refresh my own soul to get out and to get into the struggle of somebody else – the highs, the lows, the triumphs.
+I think that’s why, in a sense, I’m drawn to the apostle Paul, because the apostle Paul more than any other New Testament writer obviously lived and died with the church.
 I mean, Peter is very preliminary in the life of the church.
-I mean, he’s out of the picture by the twelfth chapter of Acts and there’s not really the spread of the church until you get to the next chapter and Paul starts to take the church to the world.
-John’s role in the church is limited because of the limited epistles and because of his absence as a factor in the book of Acts.
-So you can’t really track him.
-And the same would be true of Jude and even James.
+I mean, he’s out of the picture by the twelfth chapter of Acts; and there’s not really the spread of the church until you get to the next chapter, and Paul starts to take the church to the world.
+John’s role in the church is limited because of the limited Epistles and because of his absence as a factor in the book of Acts, so you can’t really track him.
+And the same would be true of Jude, and even James.

 So the big dominating profile biographically in the New Testament, apart from Christ, is Paul.
 And I think I’m drawn to him because it gets me beyond the theology.
 There’s this living flesh.
-I can’t always find John in his epistles, or I can’t find Jude in Jude and I can’t find James in James.
-I can’t even really find Peter in Peter very often, a few glimpses like when he says, “We were on the mountain with the Lord.”
+I can’t always find John in his epistles, and I can’t find Jude in Jude, and I can’t find James in James.
+I can’t even really find Peter in Peter very often; a few glimpses like when he says, “We were on the mountain with the Lord.”
 I find Paul all over the place in his epistles.

 JOHN: I don’t think I ever said that before.